uglyog/clientside-haml-js/README.markdown

 ## Element Attributes with {}

 Elements with {} attributes are evaluated at runtime as Javascript code.
-This is similar to the ruby implementation, but with Javascript code instead of Ruby.
+This is similar to the ruby implementation, but with Javascript or CoffeeScript code instead of Ruby.
 Values that result to null or false are excluded, and 'checked', 'selected' and 'disabled' attributes are handled as boolean values.
 Ids will be joined by dashes (-) and classes by spaces.

 The following template

 ```haml